Webmetz/Septimus-Relics_Of_Hyrule/README.md

 - Move Relics of Hyrule a little bit, it should snap to the right position.
 ![image](https://user-images.githubusercontent.com/2394842/148655366-d08535d1-38ae-4600-8e82-b53cbc594ea2.png)
 - Install this patch
-- Place the plugin after the Septimus Conflict Resolution Patch
+- Place the plugin after the Septimus Conflict Resolution Patch and Open World Loot patches, as it merges changes from them when applicable.
 ![image](https://user-images.githubusercontent.com/2394842/148655732-478a7006-6de1-4ebd-ad63-dfcedda37c9a.png)